MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension.md

     }

 ## Console integration
-If you launch the extension from the Run and Debug workflow, the [Debug Console of Visual Studio Code][https://code.visualstudio.com/Docs/editor/debugging] gives you all the functions of the Microsoft Edge Developer Tools [Console][https://docs.microsoft.com/microsoft-edge/devtools-guide-chromium/console/].
-You have direct access to the Window object of the instance of Edge and can use all the [utility methods][https://docs.microsoft.com/microsoft-edge/devtools-guide-chromium/console/utilities].
+If you launch the extension from the Run and Debug workflow, the [Debug Console of Visual Studio Code][DebugConsoleVSCode] gives you all the functions of the [Microsoft Edge Developer Tools Console][EdgeDevToolsConsole].
+You have direct access to the Window object of the instance of Edge and can use all the [Console Utilities][ConsoleUtilities].

 :::image type="complex" source="./media/edge-devtools-for-vscode-console-integration.png" alt-text="Microsoft Edge Developer Tools Console available when extension launched from Run and Debug workflow" lightbox="./media/edge-devtools-for-vscode-console-integration.png":::
    Microsoft Edge Developer Tools Console available when extension launched from Run and Debug workflow